What makes our information libraries different?

 We’ve Established Ways To Find The Best Information

-To address this very important issue, a few years ago, my colleagues and I established our own criteria for evaluating information in order to reduce confusion for the people we help with health issues.
-When these criteria are used, confusion is eliminated for many issues, and we have even seen those who disagree with us refuse to engage in a rules-based discussion, which speaks volumes for the strength of their arguments.
+To address this very important issue, a few years ago, my colleagues and I established objective criteria for evaluating information in order to reduce confusion for the people we help with health issues.
+When these criteria are applied, the risks and benefits of almost any health-related practice become clear and decision-making is easier.

 All experts are not considered equal.

 One of my pet peeves is the media’s tendency to present both points of view, with an “expert” from “each side.”
 While the presentation of different viewpoints a good idea, the various experts should be well-matched in terms of education and accomplishment.
 But this does not happen.
 Often two people who have widely divergent backgrounds and levels of expertise are presented as having equal standing.

 Thus a scientist who has published over 300 papers in top peer-reviewed journals, and spent decades conducting carefully controlled research studies (Dr. T. Colin Campbell) presents evidence supporting a plant-based diet; while Gary Taubes, a journalist with the New York Times, and who has no specialized knowledge about diet, health and medicine, presents evidence for eating an animal foods-based diet.
 It is easy for the reader to perceive both of these individuals to be experts and to have equal standing which is simply not true.

 Any proposed intervention must result in improved long-term outcomes, not just changes in surrogate markers.